django-otp/django-otp/docs/source/overview.rst

 **OTP_EMAIL_SENDER**

-Default: ``''``
+Default: ``None``

 The email address to use as the sender when we deliver tokens.
+If not set, this will automatically use :setting:`DEFAULT_FROM_EMAIL`.

 .. setting:: OTP_EMAIL_SUBJECT